zerostaticthemes/hugo-hero-theme/README.md

 # Hugo Hero Theme

-Hero is a multipurpose business theme with bold clean lines, fullscreen images and fullwidth sections.
-It contains content types and functionality for a archetypical small business.
+Hero is a multipurpose theme with fullscreen hero images and fullwidth sections.
+It contains content types for a business or portfolio site.

 [Live Demo](https://hugo-hero.netlify.com/)